pypa/packaging.python.org/source/install_requirements_linux.rst

    Be aware that collections may not contain the most recent versions.

-2. You can install pip from the `EPEL repository
+2. You can install a fairly recent version of pip from the `EPEL repository
    <https://fedoraproject.org/wiki/EPEL>`_.
 Enable EPEL using `these
    instructions
    <https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F>`__,